Marina Bay Street Circuit: Characteristics

-Other changes were made before the 2018 Singapore Grand Prix, the track was reprofiled at turns 16 and 17, taking it from a length of 5.065 km to the current 5.063 km.
+Other changes were made before the 2018 Singapore Grand Prix, the track was reprofiled at turns 16 and 17, taking it from a length of 5.065 to 5.063 km.

 The circuit was expected to receive another re-profile from the 2022 Singapore Grand Prix.
 In August 2020, Singapore Prime Minister Lee Hsien Loong announced plans to redevelop the Marina Bay Floating Platform into a community space centred on the city-state's policy of National Service.
 The floating platform has housed the Turn 16–19 series of corners since the circuit's inception in 2008 and is expected to make way for the construction of NS Square in 2022.
-This re-profiling was not made in 2022, but it will be made before the 2023 Singapore Grand Prix, as the official ticket sale page showed the new circuit layout map.
-This change will be made temporarily for the 2023 season and will decrease the circuit length to 4.928 km.
-It is expected that the temporary layout change will drop F1 lap times by about 20 seconds.
+This re-profiling was not made in 2022, but it would be made before the 2023 Singapore Grand Prix, as the official ticket sale page showed the new circuit layout map.
+This change would be made temporarily for the 2023 season and would decrease the circuit length to 4.928 km.
+It would be expected that the temporary layout change would drop F1 lap times by about 20 seconds.

 In June 2022 started the works to upgrade most of the circuit's asphalt, in view to ease the porpoising effect on the 2022 cars.

 For the purpose of the night race, approximately 1600 custom-made floodlights are spread around the 5.067 km Marina Bay circuit.
 The lights, four times brighter than at a regular sports stadium, are specially designed to minimize glare and surface reflection, and to meet F1's TV broadcasting standards.